cpulvermacher/pam-login-interval/Readme.md

 A PAM module that enforces a minimum time between logins.

-Status: *Experimental.* Needs more testing, may or may not work.

 ### Prerequisites

 gcc, make, and PAM development libraries are required.